-Fort Valley State University has partnered with BankMobile for refund processing.
-Visit this link for more information.
+Fort Valley State University delivers your refund with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. Visit this link for more information.

 Regulations of the Board of Regents of the University System of Georgia provide for tuition and mandatory fee refunds when formal withdrawal from the institution is approved within a designated period following registration.

 The refund percentage that a student receives is a calculation of the time remaining in the semester up through 60% of the semester.
 Once 60% of the semester has expired, there is no refund for a withdrawal from the institution.
 The refund calculation is based on days enrolled in the semester divided by the number of calendar days in the semester including weekends and holidays, but excluding breaks of five(5) or more consecutive days.

 A refund of all semester tuition and other mandatory fees is made in the event of death of a student any time during an academic semester.
 (BR Minutes, 1979-80, p.
 61; 1986-87. pp. 24-25; 1995, 6.
 246).

 Refunds are not processed for a reduction in class load after the end of the drop/add period.

 Return to Title IV Policy

 - THIS POLICY SHALL APPLY TO ALL STUDENTS AT FORT VALLEY STATE UNIVERSITY WHO RECEIVE FINANCIAL AID FROM TITLE IV FUNDS AND WHO TOTALLY WITHDRAW, DROP OUT OR STOP ATTENDING ALL CLASSES WITHOUT OFFICIALLY WITHDRAWING.